Shooting the Past: Plot

-Shooting the Past delves into a world quite separate from modern life and demonstrates that the preservation of the past to tell the extraordinary stories of the lives of ordinary people can be astonishingly powerful and revealing.
-The Fallon Photo Library is a gigantic collection of photographs kept in a huge Victorian mansion/factory.
-The staff is minimal and made up of shy eccentrics led by manager Marilyn Truman (Duncan) and head librarian Oswald Bates (Spall).
+Shooting the Past delves into a world separate from modern life and demonstrates that the preservation of the past in order to tell extraordinary stories of the lives of ordinary people can be powerful and revealing.
+The Fallon Photo Library is a collection of photographs kept in a Victorian mansion/factory.
+There are few staff members and the members are shy eccentrics led by manager Marilyn Truman (Duncan) and head librarian Oswald Bates (Spall).
 An American company buys the building, planning to remodel and modernise the building to turn it into a business school.

 The company president, Christopher Anderson (Liam Cunningham), had informed Oswald by fax months earlier that he was coming and to have the building empty and ready but Oswald fails to pass on the news, planning a "strike" of sorts.
 On their arrival, having expected the library of ten million photographs to have been disposed of and the building emptied, Anderson tells the staff that the majority of the collection must be destroyed if they cannot sell it.
 The staff members believe that the collection must be kept in its entirety, not broken up or sold to different buyers.

 To prove the value of their library, the group presents Anderson with intriguing stories put together by researching photos from all over the collection.
 The research was largely by Oswald and presented by Marilyn, who emphasizes that these photos came from all over the collection and that Oswald spent months studying details to piece the stories together.
 Against orders from his superiors, Anderson gives them time to find a buyer.
 Due to the size of the collection, there is little interest.
 Marilyn has to learn to "sell" herself and the collection and manages to make a successful pitch to an advertising company but as most of the collection is in black and white the potential sale falls through.
 Having alienated Anderson to the point that he's been banned from the building, Oswald attempts suicide, leaving notes on a final story.
 Marilyn attempts to think as Oswald would and lays out the pictures – telling the story of Anderson's grandmother.
 Finally convinced that the collection should be saved and kept whole, Anderson finds a buyer in America – another photo collection – who will accept all ten million pictures.